keskival/universal-embodiment/README.md

 Doing the above requires some clever tricks which I haven't yet written down here, but it produces a self-supervised token sequence which incorporates intents and an ocean of agency in an organic and controllable fashion.

+## Intent-based Tokenization

+One of the main contributions of this work is intent-based tokenization which serves an analogous purpose to instruct-tuning or instruct-training of large language models.
+In instruct-tuning the language sequences are separated into instruction and instruction following.
+By convention, the instruction comes first and is marked as a message from the user (or in some cases system).
+The tokens aren't otherwise specially marked but their role is clear from the context.
+The data is organized so that the instruction following tokens are conditioned by the instruction tokens so that they provide controllability.

+We need to extend this into robotic control in a more universalist fashion.

+Let's first consider a single agent.
+In practical use we'll have an interlaced sequences with multiple agents, but the general idea remains the same, and tokens for one recognized agent will have an intrinsic bond to other tokens relating to that agency.
+We'll later get into how the tokens are negotiated between different agencies in competitive optimization.

+Instead of language based instructions, or indeed, intents, we'll simply denote tokens into specific classes.
+It becomes a bit more complex than in plain instruction following, but this complexity serves a purpose.
+We will have the following kinds of tokens forming a sequence of agentic action:
+1. AGENT (a sequential embedding of who or what this is: Encodes the identity, degrees of freedom, observational constraints, appearance, ...)
+2. INTENT (a sequential embedding of what is the current intent of the agent: Encodes the immediate goals of the agent.)
+3. ACTION (a sequential embedding limited by an information bottleneck, which is roughly analogous to a chosen action.)
+4. OBSERVATION (a sequential embedding describing the world and changes in it.)

+These tokens have inherent relations to each others, and inherent causations and correlations which can be used to train these embeddings and sequences with self-supervision:
+1. The AGENT, INTENT and OBSERVATION token sequences from the past wholly condition the subsequent ACTION tokens of the agent in question.
+2. OBSERVATION tokens wholly condition all the raw signal data received at the moment and in the immediate future.
+3. ACTION tokens wholly condition the OBSERVATION tokens which relate to the agent, which basically segment the regions of the observed signals which can be predicted by the agent's actions.
+This produces an outline of the agent's span in the signals, no matter if imagery, sound, or anything else.
+ACTION tokens are inherently causal, and predict the changes in the signals observed.

+The above list of relations is not exhaustive yet.

+Using the above relations we can form self-supervised objectives which make sure these tokens converge into meaningful representations.

+## Multi-agent Deconflicting

+A single agent typically affects only its immediate locality, whether it's in image space, or in any other signaling modality, depending on the degrees of freedom and presence of the agent.
+To define an optimizing model which is able to converge into representing separate agents realistically, it is necessary to have competitive optimization objectives in a way where ACTION tokens by one agent are predictive of some region in the observed signals, while ACTION tokens of another agent are less so.

+This strength of predictive power of ACTION tokens in span of signal localities will define the reaches of discrete agents.

+Overall, the system will be built so that observing media or signals from the living world, it is able to recognize all the different agents, whether hierarchical or not, and their inherent intents and actions in the space of those signals, and ultimately generalize the experience it so extracts into ego control models.

+## Ego Control

+How do we "instruct" such a model?
+Simply, we inject intents, and observe what changes in the world these intents produce through the actions they induce.
+This lets an embodied agent learn of its own reach, while utilizing experience mined from observing other agents in the world.

+In addition to actions, we need to project these actions into practical hardware control signals.
+This is a still open problem, but certainly doable with a separate model which tries to learn the control language and translate the actions into that.

 ## Citing

 Universal Embodiment